thoomkuzhymatthew/EPL_arb_betting/docs/about.md

 </div>

 ## Project Objectives
-- Analyze sports betting odds and arbitrage opportunities.
+- Analyze sports betting odds to identify arbitrage opportunities
-- Identify patterns and inefficiencies in bookmaker pricing.
+- Identify potential inefficiencies in odds pricing that are exploitable
-- Evaluate betting strategies using historical data.
+- Incorporate these findings into backtesting both simple directional betting and arbitrage betting strategies

+Finally, we aim to synthesize the findings from these objectives to inform us on what the best betting strategy in the English Premier League is.

 ## Research Areas